Transparent dark purple Travel Guide by Insurte logo

 As a general note, always get your information from official sources, such as Iceland's government site or a trusted partner.
 These sites will always have the most accurate and updated information.

-After your residence is approved
+After your residency is approved

 Some foreigners will also need to undergo a medical examination once their residence permit has been approved.
-This includes travelers from specific parts of the world where certain illnesses may be more present in society.
+This includes travelers from specific parts of the world where certain illnesses may be more prevalent in society.

 FAQs about Iceland long stays

-Insurte – Insurance Broker – 5 Ter Rue du Magasin à Poudre 14000 Caen (France)
+Insurte – Insurance Broker – 75 rue de l'Arquette 14000 Caen (France)

 Registered with the Caen (France) Register of Business and Companies under number 523 065 860 and with ORIAS under number 10 056 187.
 Insurte is subject to the control of the French Prudential and Resolution Supervisory Authority (ACPR), located at 4 Place de Budapest, CS 92459, 75436 Paris Cedex 09 (France).